Interloopers/Legend-of-Valhalla/README.md

 # ⚔️ **The Legend of Valhalla** ⚔️
 **A Top-Down Action-Adventure Game**
-🛠️ *Created during a thrilling Game Jam* 🛠️
+🎮 *Cognition Game Jam '24 Qualifier* 🎮

 ## 🌟 **Overview**
-Welcome to **The Legend of Valhalla**, an action-packed, top-down adventure where players embark on an epic journey in the world of Norse mythology.
-With its smooth combat, exciting magic system, and visually immersive sprite-based world, this game promises hours of captivating gameplay.
+Welcome to **The Legend of Valhalla**, an action-packed, top-down adventure set in the mythological realms of Norse legends.
+Players embark on an epic journey filled with intense combat, a rich magic system, and visually immersive sprite-based environments.
+This game was submitted for the **Cognition Game Jam '24 Qualifier**, where it stood out from 64 teams and was proudly selected as one of the **top 12 finalists**, marking it as a testament to the engaging gameplay and captivating world of Valhalla.

 ## 🎮 **Key Features**
 - **Top-Down Adventure**: Explore vibrant, pixel-art environments inspired by Norse mythology.